mbabazif/stockholm_lp2_colla_project_sprint_1/README.md

-# LP2: ML Classification -- Predicting Customer Churn
+# Customer Churn Analysis and Prediction using Classification

 description